bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/just_the_commands.md

 # Get going quick and skip the reading by using this guide

-## prereqs
+## Pre-requirements
-machine with openssl
+Machine with openssl
 AD Controller with Windows Server 2012 or greater.

 ## Warning
 This guide does not explain any of the commands.
-You might want to read the full README.MD first then use this to quickly go through the commands.
+You might want to read the full [README.MD](https://github.com/bondr007/HowTo-ActiveDirectory-LDAPS-Openssl/blob/master/README.md) first then use this to quickly go through the commands.
 It is also assumed you are using a Linux machine for openssl

-## env setup
+## Enviroment setup
 Mount your AD controller c:\ drive over SMB.
 In Ubuntu using the Nautilus (File Browser) you can mount the drive by clicking on the __+ Other Locations__ button in the lower left of the window.
 Then in the textbox enter the hostname of your ad controller like the following: